Harpita-P/Storytopia-LLMObs/README.md

 AI-powered multi-agent system that converts children's drawings into personalized animated stories with embedded life lessons.

+## 🔒 Security Notice

+**IMPORTANT:** This repository does NOT contain any API keys or credentials.
+You must set up your own:
+- Google Cloud Project with Vertex AI enabled
+- Google Cloud Storage bucket
+- Environment variables (see setup instructions below)

+Never commit `.env` files or credentials to version control!

 ## 🏗️ Architecture

 - **Frontend**: Next.js app with Canvas API (Cloud Run Service #1)